 Introduction

-The use of digital communication is still low on the sea due to various limitations such as range, speed, cost and the development of fare and reasonable maritime digital communication system is expected.
-The Telecommunication Technical Working Group of the previous e-Navigation Committee had significantly contributed to the development of maritime digital communication system such as VDES and still continues its work.
+The use of digital communication is slowly being introduced in the maritime environment.
+This is due to various limitations such as the transmission range, data speeds and access costs.
+In the coming years a cost effective, redundant,fair and reasonable maritime digital communication system is expected.
+The Telecommunication Technical Working Group (WG3) of the previous e-Navigation Committee had significantly contributed to the development of maritime digital communication system such as VDES and will continue this work.
 The Digital Communication System Working Group takes over the work of the Telecommunication Technical Working Group and continues the development of maritime digital communication system.

 Terms of reference